2024 Colour Trends To Brighten Up Your Wardrobe

 2024 Colour Trend: Orange Dreamsicle

 This sweet orange shade falls at the cornerstone of vibrant and soft.
-It fulfils a sense of freshness and self-expression without feeling over the top — plus, it’s arguably seasonless.
-Colour O declared it as Apricot Crush while Pantone named it Peach Fuzz; regardless of what you want to call it, this dreamy sorbet-like orange has solidified itself as the colour to watch for the year ahead thanks to designer runways like Anna Sui and Roksanda.
+It fulfills a sense of freshness and self-expression without feeling over the top — plus, it’s arguably seasonless.
+Coloro declared it as Apricot Crush while Pantone named it Peach Fuzz; regardless of what you want to call it, this dreamy sorbet-like orange has solidified itself as the colour to watch for the year ahead thanks to designer runways like Anna Sui and Roksanda.

 2024 Colour Trend: Citron Zest